Phil-Holland/CNE-RAT/README.md

 - [Celery](http://www.celeryproject.org/) - used to implement the task queue.
 - [Celery Flower](https://flower.readthedocs.io/en/latest/) - used to monitor the task queue.
 - [Redis](https://redis.io/) - used for the application database
+- [JSON Schema](https://json-schema.org/) - used to validate request objects.
+- [jsonschema2md](https://github.com/adobe/jsonschema2md) - used to generate documentation from JSON schemas.
 - [The CISBP-RNA database](http://cisbp-rna.ccbr.utoronto.ca) - used for the RNA-protein interaction analysis pipeline.
 - [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) - used for the ViennaRNA RNA-RNA interaction analysis pipeline.
 - [IntaRNA](https://github.com/BackofenLab/IntaRNA) - used for the IntaRNA RNA-RNA interaction analysis pipeline.